crydotsnake/spiral-docs/docs/en/console/commands.md

 Before you can create a new command you will need to have a working Spiral-based application.

-## Create the Command Class
+## Create the Command

-To create a new command class, you can use the following template as a starting point:
+To create a new command, you can use the following template as a starting point:

 ```php
 use Spiral\Console\Command;